MJoergen/nexys4ddr/offloader/Episodes/ep06_-_ICMP/README.md

-The ICMP module instantiates - just like the ARP module - the byte2wide block to make it easier to decode incoming packets and generating the response, which is the sent through the wide2byte module, again just like the ARP module.
+The ICMP module instantiates - just like the ARP module - the byte2wide block to make it easier to decode incoming packets and generating the response, which is then sent through the wide2byte module, again just like the ARP module.

 A complication is that the IP header and the ICMP header includes a checksum that must be valid.
 So I've decided to make use of a simple state machine,